Rule 14-414. Certificate of compliance; filing, late, and reinstatement fees; suspension; reinstatement.

 (b) Filing fees, late fees and reinstatement fees.

-(b)(1) Each lawyer shall pay a filing fee in the amount of $15 at the time of filing the certificate of compliance under paragraph (a).
+(b)(1) Each lawyer or paralegal practitioner shall pay a filing fee in the amount of $10 at the time of filing the Certificate of Compliance under subsection (a).

 (b)(2) Any lawyer or paralegal practitioner who fails to complete the MCLE requirement by the June 30 deadline, or fails to file by the July 31 deadline, will be assessed a $100 late fee.

 (b)(3) Lawyers and paralegal practitioners who fail to comply with the MCLE requirements and are administratively suspended under Rule 14-415 will be assessed, in addition to the filing fee and late fee, a $200 reinstatement fee or, if the failure to comply is a repeat violation within the past 5 years, a $500 reinstatement fee.

 (c) Maintaining proof of compliance.
 Each lawyer or paralegal practitioner will maintain proof to substantiate the information provided on the filed Certificate of Compliance.
 The proof may contain, but is not limited to, certificates of completion or attendance from sponsors, certificates from course leaders, or materials related to credit.
 The lawyer or paralegal practitioner must retain this proof for a period of four years from the end of the period for which the Certificate of Compliance is filed.
 Proof must be submitted to the Board upon written request.